georgebabarus/magento-filesystem-extension/docs/source/extension/installation.rst

     $ git init
     $ git commit -m "original version"

-Make the changes your are planning to submit, and then create a file with those changes and the name of the version
+Make the changes your are planning to submit, and create a patch file with those changes:

 .. code-block:: shell

     $ git diff --no-prefix > describe-problem-vx.x.x.patch

-    // you also can apply the path on your installation also until the issue will be fix
+    // you also can apply the path on your installation until the issue will be fix
     $ patch -p0 < describe-problem-vx.x.x.patch